RelativeBinary/portfolio-site/README.md

 - [x] Add tab styling
 - [x] Plan out / add images and gifs (thinking of adding cycling resolution gifs of the sun / moon / old film photos of the horizon / sunset)
 - [ ] Add projects (NextJS app, NodeJS app, Creative stuff)
+  - [ ] Projects should include tech stack and summary of what i contributed numbers wise
+  - [ ] Modals for the projects
 - [x] Improve content display (headings and sub headings font sizes, spacing between sections)
 - [ ] add 'library' or 'the common place'? which opens in a new tab (has a last updated date too)
 - [x] adjust fonts for mobile